 within LGBTQ history and plans to remediate the publication for a contemporary audience.

 The Foundation is committed to preserving Blueboy® archives and other queer magazines, newspapers, artwork, literary works, films and memorabilia.

 As BACAF Executive Director, Miss Tiger will also serve as Editor-in-Chief of Blueboy® 2022,

 the publication's first issue in over a decade.
 Blueboy® 2022 will feature an international team of contributors

 in order to reimagine the magazine for a diverse and multi-generational audience;

 showcasing lifestyle and news features, social commentary, essays, fashion editorials, art and photoerotica.

 Her work as a radio host, lifestyle writer, art curator and interviewer explores media as it intersects with performance of gender, sexuality, aesthetics, queer theory and visual memory.
 Miss Tiger's research explores the synchronic spoken informal, performed and traditional forms of expressed culture within various LGBTQ communities.

-Current projects include curating art exhibitions and creating Blueboy events.
+Current projects also include curating art exhibitions and starring in a television pilot.